sensu/sensu-docs/content/sensu-go/5.19/installation/upgrade.md

 Sensu Go includes three new built-in [event filters][9]: only-incidents, only-metrics, and allow-silencing.
 Sensu Go does not include a built-in check dependencies filter or a filter-when feature.

+Ruby eval logic from Sensu Core 1.x is replaced with JavaScript expressions in Sensu Go, opening up powerful ways to filter events based on occurrences and other event attributes.
+As a result, **Sensu Go does not include the built-in occurrence-based event filter in Sensu Core 1.x**, which allowed you to control the number of duplicate events that reached the handler.
+You can replicate the occurrence-based filter's functionality with Sensu Go's [repeated events filter definition][10].

 #### Fatigue check filter

 For Sensu Go users, we recommend the [fatigue check filter][11], a JavaScript implementation of the `occurrences` filter from Sensu 1.x.